DanE4/Haskell-Lessons/README.md

 # Good to know things

-## How to install it on MacOs/Linux:
+## How to install Haskell on MacOs/Linux:
 First, you'll need to have brew installed: https://brew.sh/

 Follow the instructions on the website, and the instructions in the terminal, you'll need to paste this into your terminal tho: